-Lindsay R. Mozdziock is part of a team that focuses on mergers and acquisitions, financing, joint ventures, spinoffs, and strategic alliances.
+Lindsay R. Mozdziock is part of a team that counsels clients on various corporate law matters, including mergers and acquisitions, venture capital investments, financing, joint ventures, spinoffs, and strategic alliances.
 Other areas of work involve restructuring, tax, and securities, including public and private equity and debt offerings.
 She advises clients ranging from Fortune 500 companies and investment banks to emerging market companies.

 Before joining Morgan Lewis, Lindsay clerked for Judge Diana Gribbon Motz of the US Court of Appeals for the Fourth Circuit.
 Her clerkship experience included working on N.C.
 State Conference of the NAACP v.
 McCrory, a major voting rights case in North Carolina.